 - Take a break from the bustling traffic, enjoy a birds-eye view of this glamorous city of Mumbai.
 A helicopter ride will provide you breath-taking views throughout your half an hour journey.

 - Mumbai is the home of Bollywood and there are some operators who offer a half day Bollywood Tour.

-- Take memorable tour inside the Dadasaheb Phalke Film City (Goregoan).
+- Take a memorable tour inside the Dadasaheb Phalke Film City (Goregoan).

 - Tata Institute of Fundamental Research organizes CHAI & WHY that is a free science talk twice a month—Prithvi Theatre (Juhu) and Ruparel College (Dadar).
 It’s a must visit for science enthusiasts; of all age.

 - Visit The Global Vipassana Pagoda (Borivali) is an angelic structure constructed as a dedication to Buddha, his teachings and the monks who practice meditation